 3. Johnson Lake

 Popular with Banff locals, Johnson Lake is the perfect place to spend a summer day.
-With a sandy beach (though small), a short hike and paddle boarding, the whole family will love it.
+With a sandy beach (though small), a short hike, paddle boarding, and one of Banff’s best picnic spots, the whole family will love it.

 The lake itself is only about 1 km in length, so it won’t take that long to paddle, but it’s a great way to start the day!
 The views of Cascade mountain are worth all the effort to pump up that inflatable stand up paddle board.